Detecting Where Effects Occur by Testing Hypotheses in Order: Where do block-level effects occur?

 Consider a block-randomized experiment with 44 experimental blocks such as the Detroit Promise Program \autocite{ratledge2019path} where treatment was assigned to students of different academic cohorts by five community colleges.
 The overall test rejects the null of no effects.
 The policy-maker considering changes across all of Detroit's community colleges now asks: \emph{where} did the effects occur?
 Were they concentrated in a few sites, or spread evenly?
 The answer determines whether to replicate the intervention everywhere or investigate why it succeeded in some places and failed in others.

-A natural statistical response --- test the null hypothesis of no effects in each block separately, then adjust for multiplicity --- is disappointing.
-In data we simulated to follow the design of the Detroit Promise Program, the Hommel adjustment, one of the most powerful procedures that controls the family-wise error rate (FWER), detects effects in only 11\% of the blocks that truly have them.
+A natural statistical response --- test the null hypothesis of no effects in each block separately, then adjust for multiplicity --- misses sites where effects occurred.
+In data we simulated to follow the design of the Detroit Promise Program, we set 9 of the 44 blocks --- all within a single college --- to have a moderate per-block effect (Cohen's $d = 0.30$).
+Across 10,000 simulations of this design, the Hommel adjustment, one of the most powerful procedures that control the family-wise error rate (FWER), detected at least one of the nine affected blocks in only \DPPHighBUHommelLeafPGeOnePct\% of simulations and detected two or more in \DPPHighBUHommelLeafPGeTwoPct\%.
 The analyst reports ``not enough information,'' and the policy-maker gets nothing useful.